Common Relationship Challenges

 Today we want to discuss the 6 most common relationship challenges.
 Being in a committed relationship is not always sunshine and rainbows.
 Every couple experiences worse times at some point.
 The worst time for every couple is the end of the honeymoon period.
 At that point, they start to realize how many things are separating them and begin to argue over some fundamental issues like money or sex.
 The trick is to know which of those things are normal and which ones are red flags.

 Below, you can find the six most common relationship challenges that almost every couple has to face.
 They include money issues, taking each other for granted, not listening, and many more.
+We also wanted to share a great glossary of therapy terms.
 Read on and find out how to solve your problems!

 You Don’t Talk About Sex

 If your sex life has become dull and routine, do something about it.
 Mutual understanding is an essential part of every relationship.
 As such, both of you should openly talk about sexual needs and desires.

 You need to discuss how often you want to have sex, what positions you like, and what time you are available for sex.
 Discuss the issue with your partner and choose the solution that will make both of you happy.

 One way to bring some excitement back into your sex life is to use sex toys.
 If you are a female, you might want to search for the best squirting and ejaculating dildos.
 On the other hand, if you are a male and looking for a male edge, you may be interested in a cock ring or pocket pussy.

 Don’t forget to pay attention to your partner’s body language.
 If they seem uncomfortable when you try something new, just back off and go back to the drawing board.
 When you stay open about your needs and desires, you will have an easier time connecting with your partner on an intimate level.

 If you start saying things like “You’ve changed” or “You’re not the same person I used to know,” it means that the honeymoon period is over.
 Unfortunately, there is no obvious solution to this problem.